 Glastonbury and Shaftesbury are the most commonly discussed locations for the heart chakra; however, another location which is sometimes considered is Maui’s Haleakalā volcano.
 Apparently, the energy at the top of this dormant volcano gives off the same frequency as the beating of the human heart.

-When Blocked or Out of Balance
+What Happens When Your Heart Chakra is Blocked or Out of Balance

 When the heart chakra is out of alignment, a number of issues can arise.
 One might feel hard-hearted, brokenhearted, unhappy, lonely, insecure, easily hurt, or unable to receive love.
 One might choose to lead with the head and not the heart, to grow distant from others and put up walls, to shut down emotionally, or to hold onto resentment or bitterness.